The logic is pretty straightforward: If you want to develop a successful sales team, you’ll need to use sales training techniques that actually work.

 Reinforcement is one of the key sales training techniques.
 Without it, the rest of your efforts will have minimal impact.

-#6 – Go small with microlearning
+6. Go small with microlearning

 Your teammates have jobs to do, and your role in teaching them is to help them, and your entire business, better support your customers.

 Why do we provide training in the first place?

-- Improving win rates
+- Win rates

-- Improving NPS scores
+- NPS scores

 Don’t fall in love with the content you create, or the magical way you weave demos.
 All of those tactics are a means of achieving business outcomes.
 Use the data, stay focused, and remain strategic.

 This hard work will ensure that the buyers you work with have great customer experiences, can find solutions to their business challenges, and that ultimately ensure your business is successful for years to come.

 For more ways to level up your sales team, check out our Ultimate Sales Coaching Guide for 2020.
 You can download your free copy here.